Ultimate Vegan Christmas Guide

 Christmas provides the perfect opportunity to get creative in the kitchen and to cook up a storm for friends, family or to enjoy alone.
 We have so many delicious recipes for all abilities so there really is something for everyone.

-Have a look at the Christmas section on Viva!
-Vegan Recipe Club for starters, mains, desserts and drinks!
+Have a look at the Christmas section on our Vegan Recipe Club website for starters, mains, sides, desserts and drinks!
 Here are a few of our favourites below:

 Our top Christmas mains